PatrickEMcLean/DungeonMerchantStory/03-TMA-TheHomelyInn.md

 Beats of Homely Inn

+Asarah and Boltac flirt.

-The heroes are dicks grab her ass
+The heroes are jerks- grab her ass

 Oddna chimes in.

-Asarah and Boltac flirt.
+She is a beautiful woman